cmatth25/722_Group/TreeBuilding.md

 #### Sequences for alignment (or not)

 Remember using 16S in the metagenomics tutorial for microbial identification?
-It's a great ortholog for the same reason.
+It's a great ortholog for phylogenetic tree making for the same reason.
 Let's retrieve some 16S sequences from experimental isolates and some type strains to get a better idea what we're working with and where they fall in the Actinobacterial tree.
 (Sure, we could just BLAST them, but where's the fun in that?)

 ```